thongdang2708/thongdang2708/README.md

 🌱 I know how to use Docker and Git tools.

-🌱 Knowledge of automation testing framework: Playwright.
+🌱 Knowledge of unit testing: JUnit, Mockito (Java) and automation testing framework: Playwright (Javascript).

 <br />